edemaine/cocreate/doc/README.md

 You can also zoom using a scroll wheel while holding <kbd>Ctrl</kbd>, or using a touchpad's zoom gesture (typically two-finger pinching).
-On a multitouch surface (like a tablet with touchscreen), two-finger dragging will also activate pan and zoom.
+On a multitouch device (most tablets and laptops with touchscreens), two-finger dragging also activates pan and zoom.

 ### <img src="icons/search-one.svg" width="18" alt="Zoom Reset Icon"> Zoom Reset